fakhiralkda/fakhiralkda/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Be truthful about your emotions, and use your mind and emotions in your favor, not against yourself."</i>
+<i>"Someone who points out your flaws to you is not necessarily your enemy.
+Someone who speaks of your virtues is not necessarily your friend."</i>
 <br>
-<b>- Robert Kiyosaki</b>
+<b>- Zen Proverb</b>
 </blockquote>
 </p>